donert/zoom-red/README.md

 # Major TODOs

-* Change the hardcoded network configuration to be a setting on the UI.
+* Change the hardcoded network listen port configuration to be a setting on the UI.
 * Fix the listed known issues.